 Locals will tell you that the Giant’s Causeway was formed when the giant Finn McCool tossed massive boulders in the water in order to battle another giant across the way in Scotland.
 Scientists will tell you that this amazing natural phenomenon (a UNESCO World Heritage Site) was created when basaltic lava from an ancient eruption solidified into thousands of hexagonal columns.
 Your eyes will tell you that you are witnessing something quite otherworldly.
 Also breathtaking is the power and beauty of the Antrim coast, which you’ll travel along, too.
-Afterward, enjoy a delightful lunch in a local restaurant before continuing on to Belfast, Northern Ireland's capital.
+Afterward, enjoy a delightful lunch in a local restaurant before returning to the ship.

 Discover the Isle of Mull in Scotland’s Inner Hebrides

-This morning you’ll anchor at Tobermory, an idyllic port whose waterfront is lined with multicolored houses, cozy pubs, crafts shops and inviting restaurants.
+This morning you’ll anchor offshore and board a Zodiac boat into Tobermory, an idyllic port whose waterfront is lined with multicolored houses, cozy pubs, crafts shops and inviting restaurants.
 Enjoy an informative lecture before disembarking to explore at your leisure, perhaps visiting the An Tobar Arts Centre or the Mull Aquarium.

 The magical Isle of Skye, the “cloud island”